 Yes, you can absolutely change overalls when you are here if they do not fit.
 We just collect your size in advance to be able to prepare for the tour before you arrive.
 We offer overalls in the sizes XS-XXL (unisex) and they are usually the same size as you would have on a T-shirt.

+Our cameras support SD cards up to 128 GB.
 You need to bring a standard SD card to use in our cameras.
 Mini SD cards and Micro SD cards will not work.
 Even if you have an adapter for these, we can not guarantee that they will work in our cameras.
 Here is an example of what kind of SD card you need to have: SanDisk Ultra 32 GB Class 10 SDHC Flash Memory Card.
 We recommend a minimum of 4 GB/night.
 We also have these memory cards for sale if you have trouble finding them on your own (250 SEK for an 32 GB card).

 • Stable tripod.
-Inexpensive low quality tripods will fail under the extremely cold conditions present above the Arctic Circle. (available for rental)
+Inexpensive low quality tripods will fail under the extremely cold conditions present above the Arctic Circle.

 • Extra batteries for ALL equipment.
 Expect your batteries to function approximately one third as long as they would under normal conditions.